-To also switch off the UserDetailsService configuration, you can add a bean of type ReactiveUserDetailsService Or ReactiveAuthenticationManager.
+To also switch off the UserDetailsService configuration, you can add a bean of type ReactiveUserDetailsService or ReactiveAuthenticationManager.

-Access rules can be configured by adding a custom SecurityWebFilterChain.
+Access rules and the use of multiple Spring Security components such as OAuth 2 Client and Resource Server can be configured by adding a custom SecurityWebFilterChain bean.
 Spring Boot provides convenience methods that can be used to override access rules for actuator endpoints and static resources.
 EndpointRequest can be used to create a ServerWebExchangeMatcher that is based on the management.endpoints.web.base-path property.